Last modified: August 21, 2024

 Potpourri — Perhaps more than you want to know about the Sheridan Observation Point Pier

-<*}}}}}}}}}>< — Adjacent on the left side of the pier is a small dock for boats.
-Left of that is the ferry landing and left of that is the old Ford Assembly Plant that opened in 1931—the largest automobile assembly plant on the West Coast.
+<*}}}}}}}}}>< — To the left side, down the shoreline, sits the new ferry landing to San Francisco.
+Left of that is the ferry landing is the old Ford Assembly Plant that opened in 1931—the largest automobile assembly plant on the West Coast.

 In World War II the plant was retooled and began producing jeeps and tanks, a task that lasted until the end of the war; car production resumed in 1946.
 In 1955 manufacturing moved elsewhere and the building saw several different uses until 1989 and the Loma Prieta earthquake.
 It was basically destroyed and abandoned at that time.

 In 2004 the building was purchased and revitalization began that has resulted in several awards.
 The Craneway Pavilion, a 45,000 square foot section at the southernmost section of the building now offers the largest event space in the Bay Area.
+Included in the space is a large, indoor pickleball pavilion that can be used by the non-anglers in the family (for a price).

 <*}}}}}}}}}>< — The Rosie the Riveter/WWII Home Front National Historical Park surrounds in an inverted L-shape building the old Ford plant.
 The entrance is on Harbor Way South.
 If you’re a history buff, as I am, it’s a fascinating and somewhat different look at American history.